jvandenaardweg/coinaly/README.md

 ### Future
 - Receive a notification when an order closed or cancelled
 - Receive a notification when a coin is losing me money
+- Track a single trade.
+You bought a coin and want to know how thát trade is performing.
 - Try out with other exchanges

 ## Donations